About7Sharks/About7Sharks/README.md

 ## About

-Fullstack Software Engineer and developer of [Accubrew](https://accubrew.io) 🍻 with [Gulf Photonics](http://www.gulfphotonics.com) 💡 based in sunny Florida
+Fullstack Software Engineer @ Dogwoodlogic.
 ## Hobbies
   What I usualy do to stay busy
   - Bodybuilding 🏋️‍♂️